 The majority of our operating expenses comprise cost of raw materials and consumables relating to the manufacturing and procurement of finished goods.
-Approximately 12% of finished goods are manufactured by Core Business Industry, the remaining part is purchased from external suppliers by Core Business Range & Supply.
+Approximately 11% of finished goods are manufactured by IKEA Industry, the remaining part is purchased from external suppliers.
 Cost of raw materials and consumables also include direct transport, storage and handling cost.
-In FY18, we faced higher prices for raw materials, especially wood and metal products.
-During FY19 this trend started to turn, with prices decreasing and now stabilised.
+In FY21, an upward trend in prices for raw materials and ocean transport resulted in the cost of raw materials and consumables increasing at a faster pace than operating income (+12.1% cost increase compared to FY20).

-Other operating expenses include salary cost, utilities, fixed asset depreciation, rent and other costs related to day-to-day operations.
+The other operating expenses include salary cost, utilities, fixed and intangible asset depreciation, rent and other costs related to day-to-day operations.
 An important component of our operating expenses are co-worker compensation and benefits.
 This mainly consists of wages and salaries, but also includes Thanks! - the Group's co-worker loyalty programme.